-- ٠ and encourage them to ask you questions too.
-Use varied vocabulary. - Help your child to try to write lists and letters and to enjoy mark making in a variety of ways and for • a variety of reasons - Let your child see that you enjoy writing tell him/her what the words say.
-Look for print in the every day environment. - Encourage your child to make up his/her own stories, and enjoy making up stories together - over and over again!
+- Talk to you child, about a variety of topics and during your real-life experiences, ask them questions ٠ and encourage them to ask you guestions too.
+Use varied vocabulary. - Help your child to try to write lists and letters and to enjoy mark making in a variety of ways and for a variety of reasons - Let your child see that you enjoy writing tell him/her what the words say.
+Look for print in the every day environment. - Encourage your child to make up his/her own stories, and enjoy making up stories together - Read lots of storybooks, to and with your child.
+Do not worry about re-reading favourite stories over and over again! - Encourage your child to hold the books, turn the pages and pretend that they are reading the • stories using pictures to remind them - Enjoy songs, nursery rhymes and poems too! - These activity cards have some lovely ideas: Talking Time activity cards